310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/midori_2.md

 			</div>
 			<div data-tab="1b-r" style="display: none">
             	{% bubble Midori grin %}
 							Of course!
-They're my comrades who fought alongside me for a whole year!
+They're my comrades who fought alongside me for a whole year, after all!
               {% endbubble %}
               {% bubble Midori sigh2 %}
         —I bet that's what Morisawa-senpai would say…

-        Something must be wrong with me if I really imitated Morisawa-senpai of all people…
+        Something must be wrong with me if I really imitated him of all people…
 				{% endbubble %}
 			</div>
         </div>